Why can’t I access my Enaissance account?

 Can I consume your products?

-All our products are prepared in our food room and we have recently been awarded the highest rating (5) in food hygiene by the UK government Food Standards Agency.
-Therefore, all our carrier oils can be used internally, as long as they have nutritional information on their label.
-These oils can be used in food preparation for salad dressings, cooking, frying, baking, sauces and marinades.
+All our products are prepared in our food room and we have recently been awarded the highest rating (5) in food hygiene by the UK Government Food Standards Agency to ensure the highest quality products.
+Some of our carrier oils can be used internally and used in food preparation for salad dressings, cooking, frying, baking, sauces and marinades.
 As a general guide, virgin and unrefined oils have more of the oil’s natural flavour and lend themselves well for use in cold dishes.
 Refined oils generally have longer shelf life and may have a higher smoke point and therefore be better for high heat cooking, but this varies depending on the type of oil.
+Please refer to the product pages for more information on food use.
 If you are taking our oils as a dietary supplements, we always recommend you consult with a professional regarding dosage.

 How do I store the products correctly?